Amir Adnan

 Amir Adnan is a Pakistani fashion designer who is credited with modernising the traditional sherwani.
-He is the founder of eponymous menswear label.
+He is the founder of an eponymous menswear label.

 Early life and education

 Adnan was born in Karachi.
 He studied business at the Institute of Business Administration, graduating in 1987.
 While employed as a banker in the late 1980s, he designed ties for colleagues; demand for the accessories soon persuaded him to leave finance and pursue fashion full-time.

 Career

 Adnan formally founded his label in 1990.
 He has presented collections at every major national fashion week; his noir-themed line "The Way Forward" opened Fashion Pakistan Week Winter/Festive 2016.

 Personal life

 Adnan is married to designer Huma Adnan, founder of FnkAsia and Craft Stories.
+His daughter, Parishae Adnan, leads the House of Amir Adnan as chief executive of Shapar Private Limited.

 Awards and honours

 Adnan received the Pride of Performance from the President of Pakistan on 23 March 2006 for his contributions to fashion design.